 Throughout the week, we worship God.
-So it is natural for us to worship when we gather as a congregation of believers!
+So we also worship when we gather as a congregation of believers.
 Part of our "job description" as a Christian is to praise God (Hebrews 13:15; 1 Peter 2:9).
-We sing songs of praise to declare how good he is.
+We sing praise to declare how good he is.